 Recently, Nishimoto has also been experimenting with new genre of music by taking in traditional aspects of Japanese cultures.
 She has already performed a collaboration of opera and traditional Japanese theatre, as well as the restoration performance of long lost Min'yō tunes.

 Aside from music, Nishimoto is active as a member of the Young Global Leader at the World Economic Forum held in Davos annually.
 In 2012, she completed the Harvard Kennedy School’s Executive Education Program in public leadership as a fully funded fellow.

-In November 2013, Nishimoto will be leading the IlluminArt Philharmonic at the Vatican Music Festival.
+In November 2013, Nishimoto lead the IlluminArt Philharmonic at the Vatican Music Festival.
 Following on this success, she has plans to unfold her activities in Brazil and in Southeast Asia in 2014.